 Software clickwrap agreements require a user to click “I agree” or “I accept” before the software can be downloaded or installed.
 Recent court decisions have made it clear that clickwrap agreements are legal and binding contracts and therefore are subject to University contracting policy.
 Under this policy, these agreements may only be entered into by someone who has authority to enter into a contract binding the University.
 Another issue that the University faces with these agreements is that they generally contain provisions that are prohibited by North Carolina law.

 To alleviate this hardship, the Office of General Counsel has given Software Licensing Management authority to review and approve clickwrap agreements.
-As a result, Software Licensing Management, with the assistance of ITECS' Software Management and OIT's IT Policy and Compliance, has reviewed some of the most common clickwrap agreements and compiled a list of approved, conditionally approved and denied agreements.
-Conditionally Approved clickwraps are approved, but Software Licensing wants users to be aware that there are some risks associated with using the product.
+As a result, some of the most common clickwrap agreements have been reviewed and a list has been compiled of the approved, conditionally approved and denied agreements.
+Conditionally Approved clickwraps are approved, but Software Licensing wants users to be aware that there are some risks associated with using the product or conditions that have to be met..

-Before downloading or installing any software that has a clickwrap agreement on any university machine, users should first verify that the clickwrap has been reviewed.
+Before downloading or installing any software on a university machine, users should first verify that the product has been reviewed if it meets the clickwrap criteria.
 Software that has been purchased through the NCSU Purchasing Department is already approved and needs no further review.

 Please be aware that although software is listed on this clickwrap list, it does not imply support from OIT or any other college or department on campus.
 Computer use and accessibility regulations also apply to clickwrap software.